jcaillon/valet/tests.d/cli-features/results.approved.md

 /tmp/valet.d/d3-2/commands: line 1: 1/0: division by 0 (error token is "0")
 CMDERR   Error code ⌜1⌝ for the command:
 ╭ builtin source "${commandsFile}"
-├─ in command::sourceUserCommands() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/lib-command:xxx
+├─ in command::sourceCommandsIndex() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/lib-command:xxx
 ├─ in command::parseProgramArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/lib-command:xxx
 ├─ in main::parseProgramArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:xxx
 ╰─ in main() at valet:xxx